ArduPilot/ardupilot_wiki/rover/source/docs/learning-a-mission.rst

 If using version 3.1 (or lower):

-- setup :ref:`Learning <learning-mode>` as a mode on the  :ref:`RC Transmitter Mode Swithc <common-rc-transmitter-flight-mode-configuration>`
+- setup :ref:`Learning <learning-mode>` as a mode on the  :ref:`RC Transmitter Mode Switch <common-rc-transmitter-flight-mode-configuration>`
 - wait for a good position estimate (LED will become green)
 - drive the vehicle around in :ref:`Learning <learning-mode>` mode
 - when the vehicle is at a position that you would like to record as a waypoint, toggle the auxiliary function switch high (and then return to low)